matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 ![Linear model constructed from Old Faithful waiting time and eruption time](/Course-Content/img/old-faithful-linear-model.png)

-The aim of this course is to develop your understanding of the science of statistics using principles of mathematics and computation.
+The aim of this course is to develop your understanding of the science and practice of statistics using principles of mathematics and computation.
 You will learn how to:

 1. design experiments to collect data;
 1. perform statistical analyses;